-Every lower school class will welcome one special area partnership for each two week period.
-The assigned special area teachers will offer live instruction five days a week for two weeks in a row.
-They will also offer live instruction each day that will be designed specifically for students learning from home.
+Every lower school class welcomes one special area partnership for each two week period.
+The assigned special area teachers offer live instruction five days a week for two weeks in a row.
+They also offer live instruction each day that is designed specifically for students learning from home.